 If I have questions, can Lauren answer them?

-Lauren is available to answer your questions, and so are the other hikers!
+Lauren is available to answer your questions, and so is the group!
 For tech support and other needs, email firstname.lastname@example.org.
 For content related questions, post anytime in the membership forum, or ask in our weekly video chats.
-(Please ask your deepest questions with the group class or forum, because chances are someone else needs the answers too!)
+(If you can, ask your deepest questions with the group class or forum, because chances are someone else needs the answers too!)